-The new contribution rates adopted by the 2019 Legislature have improved the financial security of the Teacher Retirement System as of August 31, 2019.
-Based on current assumptions being met and the new contribution rates, the System has a funding period of 29 years.
+The new contribution rates adopted by the 2019 Legislature have improved the financial security of the Teacher Retirement System as of August 31, 2020.
+Based on current assumptions being met and the new contribution rates, the System has a funding period of 27 years.

-However, the UAAL is anticipated to grow in nominal dollars for approximately another decade as the contribution rates are phased-in and the funding period declines.
+However, the UAAL is anticipated to grow in nominal dollars for approximately another seven years (assuming all assumptions are met) as the contribution rates are phased-in and the funding period declines.
 Expectations should be centered around the fact that the UAAL is expected to grow and the funded ratio is expected to remain rather flat during this time.